davidezeji/cntf-smoke-test/README.md

 # CNTF - Smoke Test

 ## Purpose
-This source code repository stores the configurations to subscribe and connect new UEs to the 5g network and make multiple HTTP requests to webservers over the internet and 5g network.
+This source code repository stores the configurations to subscribe and connect a new UE to the 5g network and make multiple HTTP requests to webservers.
+This test will simulate HTTP requests being made while the UE is both connected & disconnected from the 5g network.
+This gives baseline insights to how well data is sent/recived by using the network vs without using the network.

+## Deployment
+Prerequisites:

+* *Please ensure that you have configured the AWS CLI to authenticate to an AWS environment where you have adequate permissions to create an EKS cluster, security groups and IAM roles.*
+* *Please ensure that the "CNTF-Main" branch has been deployed, as this ensures that the cluster and other necessary AWS infrastructure are available to support the execution of scripts in this repository.*

+Steps:
+1. Mirror this repository in Gitlab or connect this repository externally to Gitlab
+2. Authenticate Gitlab with AWS: https://docs.gitlab.com/ee/ci/cloud_deployment/
+3. In Gitlab, click the drop-down arrow next to "Build" and select "Pipelines"
+4. In the top right hand corner select "Run Pipeline"
+5. In the drop-down under "Run for branch name or tag" select the appropriate name for this branch and click "Run Pipeline"
+6. Once again, click the drop-down arrow next to "Build" and select "Pipelines", you should now see the pipeline being executed

 ## Project structure
 ```